 Yes, Camp America requires a new Australian Federal Police Certificate for every season you are participating in the program.
 The certificate should be dated from August (of the year before going back to camp) onward.
 It must be mailed to the Camp America office in Sydney (PO Box 1319, Darlinghurst, NSW 1300).
 For details on how to apply for an Australian Federal Police check click here.

 If you are returning to the same camp, you will pay a discounted application fee.
 As you don't need to conduct a new interview we can get you to camp for less.
 Receive all the same benefits and get the opportunity to experience another summer at camp.
-Our discounted returner payment is currently $629 - check out the pricing page for more details and look for the returner tab up the top for a full breakdown.
+Please check out the fees here for more details and look for the returner tab up the top for a full breakdown.

 As long as you can obtain a positive recommendation from your previous Camp Director, we would be happy to assist you with going to a new camp.
 Please note, you will be required to attend another face-to-face interview with a Camp America Representative, and to complete a full application (this includes, photos, references, AFP check and Medical Form).